web-push-libs/web-push-php/README.md

 ### Authentication
 Browsers need to verify your identity.
 At the moment, some browsers don't force you but you'll have to do it in the future, so why not now?
-GCM (Chrome, Opera, Samsung Mobile) do force you to authenticate using an API key that you can find either on your Google Developer Console or Firebase Console.
 A standard called VAPID can authenticate you for all browsers.
 You'll need to create and provide a public and private key for your server.

 You can specify your authentication details when instantiating WebPush: